samvv/learn-type-inference/tutorials/01-simple-hindley-milner/README.md

 easier to understand type inference algorithms.
 It was first discovered by J.
-Roger Hindley in his 1969 paper _The Principal Type-Scheme of an Object in Combinatory Logic_ and later opened up to a wider audience in 1982 by Robin Milner in the paper _Principal type-schemes for functional programs_.
+Roger Hindley in his 1969 paper _The Principal Type-Scheme of an Object in Combinatory Logic_ and later opened up to a wider audience in 1982 by Robin Milner and Luis Damas in the paper _Principal type-schemes for functional programs_.

 ## Running This Program